-Government.
-The presentation of the FY 2020 Balance Sheet was modified to be consistent with the FY 2021 presentation.
-The Consolidated Statements of Net Cost present the operating results of the FBF, ASF, and Other Fund functions, as well as GSA consolidated operating results as a whole.
-The Consolidated Statements of Changes in Net Position display the changes in Cumulative Results of Operations and Unexpended Appropriations.
-The Combined Statements of Budgetary Resources (CSBR) present the sources, status, and uses of GSA budgetary resources.
+The Consolidated Balance Sheets present the financial position of GSA using a format segregating intragovernmental balances.
+The format of the balance sheet changed in FY 2022, realigning intragovernmental receivables and liabilities, as required for all significant reporting entities by OMB Circular A-136.
+This change does not affect totals for assets, liabilities, or net position; instead, it allows readers to see how the amounts shown on the balance sheet are reflected on the Government-wide balance sheet, thereby supporting the preparation and audit of the Financial Report of the United States Government.
+The presentation of the FY 2021 balance sheet was modified to be consistent with the FY 2022 presentation.
+The consolidated statements of net cost present the operating results of the FBF, ASF, and Other Fund functions, as well as GSA consolidated operating results as a whole.
+The consolidated statements of changes in net position display the changes in Cumulative Results of Operations and Unexpended Appropriations.
+The combined statements of budgetary resources (CSBR) present the sources, status, and uses of GSA budgetary resources.